Fearing high inflation, ECB to stay on course to unwind stimulus

 The ECB has been reducing the pace of its money-printing programme for months but it has so far avoided committing to an end date for the scheme, worried that the war in Ukraine and sky-high energy prices could suddenly change the outlook.

+It is lagging far behind most nearly all other major central banks, many of which started raising interest rates last year.
+In the past two days alone, the central banks of Canada, South Korea and New Zealand all raised the cost of borrowing.
+TOP/CEN

-For now, the bank plans to end bond purchases, commonly known as quantitative easing, at some point in the third quarter, with interest rates going up "some time" after that.
+For now, the ECB plans to end bond purchases, commonly known as quantitative easing, at some point in the third quarter, with interest rates going up "some time" after that.

 Approved last month, this loosely worded schedule is already being challenged as opposing forces leave the rate-setting Governing Council in a dilemma.